 When you receive a complaint, meet with your team to come up with a game changer plan of how you want to respond.

 Depending on what the complaint or criticism was, you will want to take a different approach that addresses each individual concern.

 A negative customer experience can usually be rectified with a personal apology and some sort of monetary reward.
 A customer who is dissatisfied with a product may require something more substantial, like a written explanation that the problem with the product is being resolved.

 Whatever response you decide on, the key is to act fast.
-You do not want to leave too much time between the customer criticism and your response, the lingering will only grow frustration and make your customers more angry.
+You don't want to leave too much time between the customer criticism and your response, the lingering will only grow frustration and make your customers more angry.

 Taking too long to respond is basically the equivalent to not responding at all, because it gives your customer a lot of time to give up on your product or service and walk away.

 Of course, in the case of NPS survey or other survey responses, you may not be able to respond to every negative comment right away because of the large amount of responses and their specificity.